sironark/projeto-jenkins-scm/README.md

 # Project to manipulate Jenkins, using Docker and running a python application
-Working with python, pytest, docker and jenkins
+Working with python, pytest, docker, gradle and jenkins